kubeflow/examples/financial_time_series/README.md

 Let's start with a script that populates a request with random numbers to test the service.

 ```
-pip3 install numpy
+pip3 install numpy requests
 python3 -m serving_requests.request_random
 ```

-The output should return an integer, 0 or 1 as explained above, and a string that represents the version.
+The output should return an integer, 0 or 1 as explained above, and a string that represents the tag of the model.
 There is another script available that builds a more practical request, with time series data of closing stocks for a certain date.
 In the following script, the same date is used as the one used at the end of the notebook ```Machine Learning with Financial Time Series Data.ipynb``` for comparison reasons.

 ```
-pip3 install pandas
+pip3 install -r requirements.txt
 python3 -m serving_requests.request
 ```